Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Numerical exploration of different scenarios

 As in the equal density-dependent mortality rate scenario, the required release rate increases as dispersal decreases, except when all patches are treated.
-In that case, the daily release rate remains unchanged, as in the case of patches with equal density-dependent mortality rate; however, the allocation now varies with dispersal.
+In that case, the total release rate remains nearly unchanged, as in the case of patches with equal density-dependent mortality rate; however, the allocation now varies with dispersal.

-\begin{remark} The carrying capacity affects the release strategy here, whereas in our previous work \cite{bliman2024feasibility}, where a logistic-type local growth function was considered, it did not influence the optimal additional mortality rate induced by mass trapping. \end{remark}
+\begin{remark} The carrying capacity affects the release strategy here, whereas in our previous work \cite{bliman2024feasibility}, where a logistic-type local growth function was considered, it did not influence the optimal additional mortality rate induced by mass trapping (MT).
+This is because the release of sterile insects induces a strong Allee effect in the model. \end{remark}

 \paragraph{Chain structure}